nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 **Advantages**:
 - Can be unlocked in a different method or class from where it was locked.
 - Provides more control over the lock (e.g., timed lock, interruptible lock).
+- can maintain fairness `ReentrantLock(true)` but may come with a cost of throughput. use unlock in finally block so that it is always guaranteed that the resource is unlocked.

 **Use Case**: When you need advanced locking features not provided by the synchronized block.

 ### 2. ReadWriteLock - ReentrantReadWriteLock
 A ReadWriteLock allows multiple threads to read a resource concurrently but only one thread to write.

+2 Types
 **Advantages**:
 - Improves performance in scenarios where reads are more frequent than writes.

 **Use Case**: When you have a resource that is frequently read but infrequently written.

+ince the method is guarded by a read lock.
+Many threads can acquire that lock as long as no other thread is holding the write lock

 ### 3. CountDownLatch
 A CountDownLatch is used to make one or more threads wait until a set of operations being performed in other threads completes.